beyzanurck/bookbites-app/README.md

 ## Project Setup

 1. The data for this project can be found in db.sql.
-If you have PostgreSQL installed on your local machine, you can follow the instructions inside db.sql to set up the database.
+If you have PostgreSQL installed on your local machine, you can follow the instructions inside db.instruction.sql to set up the database.

-2. Go to your source directory in your terminal and run the command: `git clone xxx`.
+2. Go to your source directory in your terminal and run the command: `git clone https://github.com/beyzanurck/bookbites-app.git`.

-3. Go to the project folder (`cd xx`) and clean owner's git: `rm -rf .git`.
+3. Go to the project folder (`cd bookbites-app`) and clean owner's git: `rm -rf .git`.

 4. Go to the server folder in the project (`cd server`) and run the command `npm install`.